 It was a terribly complex process from start to finish and Giles was there making it as easy for us as he could, with many laughs along the way.
 Thanks, so much Giles, can’t wait to see you in the BVI when we bring Eventually to the Caribbean.

 Eventually – Fountain Pajot, Helia 44

-Like to know more about Giles Starkey?
+Have you enjoyed this Giles Starkey Interview?
 Get in contact with Horizon today.
 No matter the query, our staff are always happy to help.
 Giles Starkey is just one of the many great individuals behind the Horizon team, helping you find the charter of your dreams and sail the Caribbean in style.

 You can also read some of the testimonials from our many happy customers here.